probml/pyprobml/README.md

 # pyprobml
 Python 3 code for the second edition of my book [Machine learning: a probabilistic perspective](http://people.cs.ubc.ca/~murphyk/MLbook/).
+The new book will be split into 2 volumes, "Probabilistic ML: An Introduction" and "Probabilistic ML: Advanced Topics".
+Volume 1 will be released in Spring 2021, volume 2 in Summer 2021.
 This is work in progress, so expect rough edges.

 ## Notebooks